The Best Coffee Shops In Osaka You Shouldn’t Miss

 I discovered Streamer Coffee Company while living in Tokyo for the first six months of our Japan stay, and it quickly became a staple in my coffee shop roster.

-This popular Japanese coffee franchise was born in Tokyo and is known for its laid-back style, with stickers glued to industrial metal pillars, and skateboards decorating the walls.
+This popular Japanese coffee franchise was born in Tokyo and is known for its laid-back style, with industrial metal pillars covered in stickers and skateboards decorating the walls.

 Address: 1 Chome-10-19 Nishishinsaibashi, Chuo Ward, Osaka, 542-0086, Japan